pmitros/cpsd-lottery/docs/schools/amigos.md

 ### What’s the role of the PTO?
 What does it do?
 How many active parents in the PTO?

-*Editor's note: We had an extended discussion about how the Friends groups aren't technically PTOs (there are no teachers), but I'll keep using the term since it's familiar to incoming parents.*
+*Editor's note: We had an extended discussion about how the Friends groups aren't technically PTOs (there are no teachers), but I'll keep using the term since it's familiar to incoming parents.
+In the context of Amigos, the distinction is more significant than at many schools with the School Council taking on some PTO-style roles which would be handled by Friends groups at some other schools.*

 The Friends of Amigos (FOA) fund-raises and organizes events.
 A major element of this is a community who does fundraising marathons for the school ("The Flash"), but there are other types of fundraising as well for less athletic parents.
 FOA responsibilities include: